ddddddeon/rainbowgen/README.md

 ------

 ```
-./rainbowgen.sh [-sql] [/path/to/wordlist.txt]
+./rainbowgen.sh [-S] [/path/to/wordlist.txt]
 ```

 Use the file path of a newline-separated word list of your choosing as the script's argument.
-Passing the `-sql` flag will prepare the hashed wordlist as an SQL statement for database insertion.
+Passing the `-S` flag will prepare the hashed wordlist as an SQL statement for database insertion.
 Otherwise, a plain text file is output.